 My work is governed by the underlying principle of Person-Centred counselling, but I work from an Integrative approach which means that I use different theoretical perspectives in my work.
-I use CBT, Mindfulness, Gestalt, Art Therapy, Psychodynamic Approaches, Attachment Theory and Systems Theory as a basis to our work.
-I work using an Evidence Based approach, meaning that every theory or technique that I utilise has been studied and there is scientific evidence available to show that the techniques work.
+I use CBT, Mindfulness, Gestalt, Art Therapy, Psychodynamic Approaches, Attachment Theory and Systems Theory, to name a few, as a basis for our work.
+I work using an Evidence-Based approach, meaning that every theory or technique that I utilise has been studied and there is scientific evidence available to show that the techniques work.

 Some of the Different Models I use during Therapy

 Different modalities work for different situations; Cognitive Behavioural Therapy, or CBT, can be very helpful with phobias, depression, Anger management, stress and problems that affect us in the here and now.
 CBT is working with the way our thoughts, feelings, behaviours and physical feelings affect us- our triggers.
 For example, we may be afraid of spiders, thinking “Spiders are scary”, which is the thoughts component.
 In turn, this thought affects our feelings- we might feel scared or anxious when we see a spider.
 This will then affect how we behave- we may avoid the attic or the garden shed so that we don’t come in to contact with any spiders.
 Coming in to contact with a spider will change our physical feelings- our tummy will feel funny, we might tense our muscles, our temperature may rise and we may become flushed.